mesqueeb/quasar-app-extension-swipe-to-close/README.md

 </script>
 ```

-> Please note currently it only supports `position="bottom"`.
-If there's interest for other dialog positions and swipe directions, let me know in an issue!
+> Please note currently it only supports `position="bottom"` or no position.

+If there's interest for other dialog positions and swipe directions, **let me know in an issue!**